 I guess the message here is that not only do things happen fast; they are usually a series of events that create a catastrophic ending.
 Mark was not a strong swimmer and was wearing jeans and heavy shoes.
 Mark’s boat, a 15 ½’ Cobia, was not a “floatable”.
 Even I assumed it was.
 It’s easy to say they should have done XYZ.
 Jeff told me they knew there were some problems mounting.
 The thought was that they would be able to take care of it.
 Not until the boat was capsized did they realize how serious the situation had become.
 I asked about the life jackets.
 He said that when they realized the boat was going to flip it was too late to grab them.
 They thought they could float with the float safely back to shore, not knowing it was going to sink.

+The current IGFA world record of for striped bass of 81.88lbs was caught in 2011 in Connecticut, but there are many stories of bigger fish caught that were never officially recorded.
+The largest of these was an 87lb striper caught in 1912 in the Petaluma River Watershed.
 There are some guides and old fishermen who believe that sportsfishing has killed the San Luis Fishery .
 In reading the diary of my mentor, and comparing them to my fish counts and observations, Ive noticed that maybe the fishery in San Luis is better!
 Stripers grow fast–five inches long in the first year, 11 inches at the second, 16 inches at the third, and 20 inches at the end of the fourth year.
 According to Dan Blanton, A striper weighing 108 lbs was verified by the DFG in San Luis Reservoir.
 Since 1982 the all-tackle angling record fish, taken in New Jersey, in the salt and weighed 78.81 lbs.
 In August of 2011, an 81.88 striper was taken in Connecticut and is the current world record.
 These are as big as a Striper gets in the salt.
 The Stripers caught in San Luis are classified as freshwater Landlock Stripers and San Luis held the world record for that in 1992 with a 67 1/2 lb striper.
 In 2008, a baitfisherman caught a 71.5 lb striper out of the forebay on a pile worm and ate it before it was recorded as the states largest striper.
 The current world record for a landlock Striper was caught on Feb 28, 2013 by James Bramlett on the Black Warrior River in Alabama weighing 70lbs (45 inches long with a girth of 37.75 lbs)

 Seems to me like the fish being caught are bigger and as abundant as they were in the 70s with sportsfishing being the only real stressor other than drought.
 But perhaps Ive just become better at catching them and it’s an illusion.
 Some fisherman believe that San Luis today has radically changed for the worse from 30 years ago from overfishing.